BSc in International Business

 Special option during BSc IB

 - Global Supply Chain and Logistics Management: on BSc IB, you can apply for GLOBAL SCLM which is a programme focusing on international business, global logistics and supply chain management.
-The accepted students will spend a semester each in Copenhagen and at two partner universities in China and in Canada.
+The accepted students will spend a semester each in Copenhagen and at two partner universities: The Chinese University of Hong Kong, CUHK in Shenzhen, China and The University of British Columbia, UBC in Vancouver, Canada.
 Please note that this option only is available to a very limited number of students.

 Learn more about GLOBAL SCLM.